Joseph Beuys: Rehabilitation

 Buchloh's critique has been subject to revision.
-His attention is given to dismantling a mythologized artistic persona and utopian rhetoric, which he regarded to be irresponsible and even (one may infer) proto-fascist.
-Since Buchloh's essay was published, however, much new archival material has come to light, most significantly Beuys' proposal for an Auschwitz-Birkenau memorial, submitted in 1958.
+His attention is given to dismantling a mythologized artistic persona and utopian rhetoric, which he regarded to be irresponsible.
+Since Buchloh's essay was published, however, much new archival material has come to light, most significantly Beuys's proposal for an Auschwitz-Birkenau memorial, submitted in 1958.
 Some argue that the existence of such a project invalidates Buchloh's claim that Beuys retreated from engaging with the Nazi legacy, a point that Buchloh himself has acknowledged, although the charges of romanticism and self-mythologizing remain.

-Beuys' charisma and eclecticism may have polarized some of his audience.
-His work has attracted admirers and devotees, some who may uncritically accept Beuys' own explanations as interpretive solutions to his work.
-In contrast, some of those in Buchloh's camp charge Beuys' with weak rhetoric and arguments and dismiss his work as bogus.
-Relatively few accounts have addressed works themselves, with the exception of scholarship from art historians like Gene Ray, Claudia Mesch, Christa-Maria Lerm Hayes, Briony Fer, Alex Potts, and others.
-The drive here has been to separate Beuys' work from his rhetoric, and to explore both wider discursive formations within which Beuys operated (this time, productively), and the physical properties of the works themselves.